rogiervandergeer/pca9536-driver/README.md

 # or
 device.polarity_inversion = False, True, True, None
 ```
-Where `None` will leave the current polarity inversion of a pin untouched.
+where `None` will leave the current polarity inversion of a pin untouched.